-In many ways, I feel like I am already semi-retired.
-I no longer have a fulltime job, though I’m working harder than ever, thanks to a fistful of projects—including this website.
-All this, however, is by design: I might drop some of these activities as I grow older, but I’d like to keep one or two of them going.
+I CONSIDER MYSELF semi-retired.
+I no longer have a fulltime job, though I’m working harder than ever, thanks largely to this website.
+My goal is to ease up as I grow older, but I’d like to remain part of the ongoing financial conversation.
 Partly, that’s to give a sense of purpose to my days.
 But partly, it’s to keep a little cash coming in, which can ease some of the financial strain of retirement.

 To give me greater financial flexibility, I’m also endeavoring to keep my fixed monthly costs low.
-The monthly payment for my apartment’s maintenance and property taxes is higher than I would like—a common complaint among those who live in or near New York City.
-But I don’t have any debt and few other fixed monthly financial obligations.
+In 2020, I moved from just outside New York City to Philadelphia, sharply reducing my property taxes and monthly home maintenance costs.
+Meanwhile, I don’t have any debt and few other fixed monthly financial obligations.
 That makes for less stress and leaves me with spare cash for things I enjoy, like travel and eating out.

-Because I still earn enough to cover my costs, I’m not yet dipping into savings, so I don’t have a firm plan for generating retirement income.
-But my ideas are starting to take shape.
-At this juncture, I intend to delay Social Security until age 70, so that I get the largest possible monthly benefit.
+Because I still earn enough to cover most of my costs, I’m not currently drawing much from savings.
+But my ideas for how to generate retirement income are taking shape.
+At this juncture, I intend to delay Social Security until age 70, so I get the largest possible monthly benefit.

-As I scale back work and need money from savings, I plan to draw on both taxable and retirement accounts, with the goal of generating enough income each year to hit the top of the 25% tax bracket.
-If I am not quite at the top of the bracket, I’ll probably seize the chance to convert more of my traditional IRA to a Roth.
+As I scale back work and need more from savings, I plan to draw on my financial accounts with the goal of generating enough income each year to hit the top of the 24% federal tax bracket.
+If I am not quite at the top of the bracket, I’ll seize the chance to convert more of my traditional IRA to a Roth.

-I’m still debating whether to buy an immediate fixed annuity and, if so, how much to commit.
-I suspect I’ll plunk down $200,000, which—depending on when I buy—might give me $12,000 a year or so to supplement what the regular income I receive from Social Security.
-The money I put into the income annuity will come from the bond side of my portfolio.
+I will likely buy a series of immediate fixed annuities that pay lifetime income, but I’m still debating how much to commit.
+I suspect I’ll plunk down $300,000 or $400,000, which—depending on when I buy—might give me $18,000 to $24,000 a year to supplement the regular income I receive from Social Security.

 Next: Main Menu